 Hybrid clouds combine elements of both public and private clouds, including on-premise infrastructure.
 This integrated approach allows organizations to leverage the flexibility and scalability of the public cloud while maintaining control over sensitive data in a private cloud environment.

 Choosing the right cloud deployment model for your organization depends on a careful evaluation of its strengths and weaknesses across various aspects.
-Here's a detailed comparison of public cloud, private cloud, and hybrid cloud models in multiple factors, from cost to management and compliance.
-This allows you to learn all of their key advantages and disadvantages.
+Here's a detailed comparison of public cloud vs private cloud vs hybrid cloud models in multiple factors, from cost to management and compliance.
+This allows you to understand all of their key advantages and disadvantages.

 Feature Public Cloud Private Cloud Hybrid Cloud

-Cost Typically lower upfront costs; pay-as-you-go model Higher upfront costs for infrastructure and IT staff Cost varies depending on the usage of public and private cloud resources
+Cost Typically lower upfront costs; pay-as-you-go model Higher upfront costs for infrastructure and IT staff Cost varies depending on the usage of public and private cloud resources; potential for cost savings

 Scalability Highly scalable on-demand; easily adjust resources up or down Scalable within dedicated resources; may require additional hardware investment for significant growth Combines scalability of both public and private cloud; can leverage public cloud for bursts in demand